Skip to main content

 • Pellet Therapy This is a delivery method for hormones, most commonly testosterone and sometimes estradiol.
 Small, bioidentical hormone pellets are inserted under the skin, where they dissolve slowly over several months, providing a steady, consistent release of hormones.
 This method avoids the daily fluctuations that can occur with creams or pills and can be a convenient option for many women.

-A critical consideration in female is its relationship with cardiovascular health.
+A critical consideration in female hormone therapy is its relationship with cardiovascular health.
 Early observational studies suggested a protective effect.
 Later, large clinical trials like the Women’s Health Initiative (WHI) showed mixed or even negative results.

 Subsequent analysis has given rise to the “timing hypothesis,” which suggests that initiating hormone therapy close to the onset of menopause (within 10 years) may confer cardiovascular benefits, while starting it later in life may not.
 This highlights the importance of personalized risk assessment and early intervention.